 In light of this, it is useful to understand a critical ratio, debt-income, which boards examine to determine your financial suitability.

 The debt-to-income ratio is the sum of all your monthly debt payments divided by your monthly income.
 Your debt payments include entire mortgage payment, or principal, interest, taxes, and insurance.
 Maintenance payments are typically included, but other expenses, such as utilities, are excluded.
 Lenders will also add other debt payments, such as car loans, student loans, and credit cards.

 Generally, lenders will break down the ratio into two parts.
 One uses just mortgage payments in the numerator, and the other is based on your entire monthly debt payments.

 This is an important measure that helps the lender determine your ability to repay your debts.
 The higher the ratio, the less wiggle room you have to make your debt payments.
 This means it is more likely you are to run into financial trouble and potentially default on your loan.

 Lenders conduct due diligence to ensure they are repaid.
 Co-op boards despise defaults, too.
 It creates vacancies, hurting the building’s reputation and financial position.

-Many co-op boards want to only see a maximum 25%-30% of your income going towards your mortgage payment.
+Many co-op boards want only to see a maximum of 25%-30% of your income going towards your mortgage payment.
 This is in-line with the more conservative approach.
 Therefore, receiving your lender’s stamp of approval does not mean it is clear sailing.

 The Board examines a host of other factors, such as tax returns and salary/bonus history.
 There might be mitigating factors where the board will pass you through, even if your debt-to-income ratio is slightly below their target.
 For instance, if you will have more liquidity than they are looking for after closing, or can make a compelling case that your income is temporarily depressed, you may still pass muster.